NCAS-CMS/cfdm/docs/source/philosophy.rst

 includes no functionality beyond that mandated by the CF data model.
-This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having a more user-friendly API.
+This core implementation provides the basis for an extended implementation, the :ref:`cfdm <class_extended>` package, that allows the reading and writing of netCDF datasets, as well as having comprehensive inspection capabilities and a more user-friendly API.

+Here is an example of a simple field created with the :ref:`cfdm.core
+<class_core>` package:

 .. code:: python